ultramar/ultramar.github.io-source/content/as_fotografias.md

 "From the records we were able to find in the office of the plantation, from the testimony of the two eyewitnesses, the native workers Continuo and Jurga, and from the reports of the two European employees, Barraqueiro and Calixto, who were not at the plantation at the time of the massacre, we presume that, among the forty bodies we buried, there were the following thirty-six people:

 OF THE BAILUNDO PEOPLE

-Maurício
+Maurício,
-Eugénio Cacala
+Eugénio Cacala,
-André Pinto
+André Pinto,
-Maria Bento
+Maria Bento,
-José Bento
+José Bento,
-Maria Bumba
+Maria Bumba,
-Manuel Bumba
+Manuel Bumba,
 João (a child)

 OF THE CUALE PEOPLE

-Bernardo Quiluange
+Bernardo Quiluange,
-José Cabaca
+José Cabaca,
-Queta Quiluange (a child)
+Queta Quiluange (a child),
-Cassua Quissanga
+Cassua Quissanga,
-Quiluange Uola
+Quiluange Uola,
-Faustino
+Faustino,
-Ferraz Gonga
+Ferraz Gonga,
-Manuel Capemba
+Manuel Capemba,
-Jacinto Massango
+Jacinto Massango,
-Daniel Cabaca
+Daniel Cabaca,
-Agostinho Bravo
+Agostinho Bravo,
-Luamba Gunza
+Luamba Gunza,
-Armando Zua
+Armando Zua,
-Joaquim Ebo
+Joaquim Ebo,
-Fonseca Vunge
+Fonseca Vunge,
-João Curiba
+João Curiba,
-Albino Dala
+Albino Dala,
-Joaquim Quisanga
+Joaquim Quisanga,
-Tomaz Camuege
+Tomaz Camuege,
-Neves Gonga
+Neves Gonga,
-Mário Catenda
+Mário Catenda,
-Albino Zua
+Albino Zua,
-Samuel Lenga
+Samuel Lenga,
-Bernardo (a child)
+Bernardo (a child),
-Ferraz Camuege
+Ferraz Camuege,

 FROM DIMUCA

-Quimbuari Luma (foreman)
+Quimbuari Luma (foreman),
-Malau Cambige
+Malau Cambige,
-Mulaza Mahula (foreman)
+Mulaza Mahula (foreman),

 "Excellency: